rancher/rancher.github.io/rancher/rancher-compose/upgrading/index.md

 #### Starting New Containers Before Stopping Old Containers

-By default, the in-service upgrade will stop the existing containers, and then launch the new containers.
-If you'd like to start the new containers before stopping the old containers, you would provide additional content in the `rancher-compose.yml` that would be used for the in-service upgrade.
+By default, the in-service upgrade stops the existing containers, and then launch the new containers.
+To start the new containers before stopping the old containers, you must provide additional content in the `rancher-compose.yml`.

 ```yaml
 myservice: